TorbenRahbekKoch/mr-legacy/public/data/blogs/serverless-as-a-game-changer/entry.md

 part very carefully.
 Your data is essential and keeping it under strict control is just as essential.

+### 10. Training and Continuing Education

+It turns out - not surprisingly - that going serverless is not something you just do.
+The cultural shift is important and you need training and continuing education for technical as well as nontechnical staff.
+Jobs and tasks will change.

+When servers changed from just physical hardware to virtualization one administrator could oversee much more servers.
+The same happens with serverless.
+When there is no virtual servers to oversee the administrators get their hands free to oversee much more.
+They no longer have to worry about keeping operating systems up to date, etc.

+Unless you're an infrastructure company, infrastructure is not your mission.
+But operability, resilience and reliability are more important than ever.

+Your vendors will become even closer, working with them will be like working with an internal team.

+Embrace releases.
+You should be able to ship at (just about) any time.
+Shipping should be second nature.

+Migrate, migrate, migrate.
+Don't leave too much old crap running.

+Ops is everybody's job now.

+In serverless architectures, it is rarely necessary to worry about any hardware or scaling issues.

+The massive complexity of a typical enterprise codebase is not conducive to bringing in developers who have not worked with something similar in scope.
+Serverless changes this, making it easier and safer to hire junior developrs.

+### 11. Your Serverless Journey

+It's not where you are going, it's how you get there.

+"When an organization decides that it needs to write custom software to differentiate itself, it should build those applications with Serverless architectures", because "building undifferentiated technology takes time, money, and cognitive capacity".

+How do you get started with Serverless in startup or a small or medium-size organization?
+Startups are uniquely positioned to use serverless, as they don't have any legacy.
+They start fresh.

+If you happen to be in an "established" organization the book has advice for you, no matter what kind of role you have.
+The most difficuelt part is that a organization like this typically existing, and functional, technology.
+There's no immediate reason to do things very differently, so it is much harder sell.

+Large enterprises have many teams and systems already running, there's a lot of momentum or inertia, which makes it vital to change culture.
+You need to assess how moving to serverless will change the business and make these findings visible to people around you.

+## Part IV - Appendixes

+### Appendix A - Directory: API Hubs

 ---

 # Conclusion